 If someone is training legs hard twice/week and tries to add HIIT (which hits legs intensely) twice/week they blow up.
 I recall some people during contest prep diets becoming so enamored of HIIT that they did that every day instead of low intensity work.
 And they overtrained.

 Most elite endurance athletes only do interval work twice per week (you might see non-impact sports like cycling or swimming do it a little more frequently) because they can’t recover from more than that.
 They also only typically use it for 3-6 weeks or so since the benefits taper off pretty quickly.
-And they aren’t lifting weights and usually not dieting.
+They usually aren’t lifting weights and it would be rare for them to be dieting during that phase of training.

 Certainly sprinters typically perform both high-intensity sprint work and weights at the same time but there are significant differences both in their sprint work and their lifting.
 They also tend to emphasize one or the other at different parts of the year.